Zakhrov/WebPhonon/README.md

 execute using
 ./WebPhonon-Qt5

-or alternatively use sudo make install to add to your application menu
+or alternatively use sudo make install for system wide installation